tirameshu/SIA-Internship/Journals.md

 # 17 June

 ## Learnings
-- Used Jinja template for existing playbook
+- Used Jinja template for existing playbook, and successfully recorded configuration of switches

+## To Do
+- Find out how to actually configure with templates
-- Wrote more playbooks for configurations
+- Write more playbooks for configurations
-- Attempted Jinja inheritance
+- Attempt Jinja inheritance